msbshow/CS111Lab3/README.md

 ```
 Version 1 is a little slower than the base version.
 As there is only one lock for the implementation to use, each thread must wait their turn to use the same lock.
-This creates a bottleneck, where the threads are "waiting their turn" to use the singular lock, as only one thread can use the lock at a time.
+This creates a bottleneck, where the threads are "waiting their turn" to use the singular lock, as only one thread can use the lock at a time, creating a lot of thread-related overhead.
 However, while it is slower, as you can see, it never missed any entries.

 ## Second Implementation